 Halloween Pet Safety in West LA

 The lead up to Halloween and the night itself is a bustle of activity that has the whole neighborhood buzzing.
 Despite all the excitement, it’s important to make your pet’s safety a priority during Halloween.
 Between the candy, costumes, and trick-or-treaters, there are a lot of opportunities for sick, injured, and anxious pets!
-Our animal hospital has tips for keeping your pet safe this holiday so you can all enjoy Halloween to its fullest.
+Our animal hospital has Halloween pet safety tips for keeping your pet safe this holiday.

 Keep the Candy Out of Paw’s Reach